wso2/docs-is/en/docs/learn/multi-attribute-login.md

     does not support those claims for those users.
 Retaining the uniqueness of claim values avoids this conflict.

 !!! info "Related Topics"
-    See the [Configuring Uniqueness of Claims](../../learn/configuring-uniqueness-of-claims) topic for information on configuring uniqueness of claims.
+    See the [Configuring Uniqueness of Claims](../../learn/configuring-uniqueness-of-claims) topic for more information.